AlibabaCloudDocs/oss/intl.en-US/SDK Reference/iOS/Installation.md

 # Installation

-This topic describes how to install the OSS iOS SDK.
+This topic describes how to install the OSS SDK for iOS.

 ## Environment requirements

--   iOS: 8.0 or later
+-   iOS V8.0 and later
--   MacOS: 10.10 or later
+-   macOS version: 10.10 and later

 ## Directly import the framework

 For more information about how to obtain the OSS iOS SDK framework, see [GitHub](https://github.com/aliyun/aliyun-oss-ios-sdk/blob/master/README-CN.md).

-In Xcode, drag the framework and drop it to your target area.
+In Xcode, drag the framework and drop it to your required section.
 In the dialog box that appears, select **Copy items if needed**.

 ## Pod dependency